 The Board respects the rights of its shareholders by promoting effective communication with shareholders and encourages shareholder participation at General Meetings.
-To facilitate this, the Company has established a Shareholder Communication Policy which is available on the Company's Corporate Governance page on the Company's website or can be accessed here.
+To facilitate this, the Company has established a Shareholder Communication Policy which is available on the Company's corporate governance page on the

+Company's website or can be accessed here.
 The policy was last reviewed and updated in September 2019.

-The Board encourages full participation of shareholders at General Meetings, to ensure a high level of accountability and identification with the Company's strategy and goals.
+The Board encourages full participation of shareholders at the general meetings, to ensure a high level of accountability and identification with the Company's strategy and goals.
 Important issues are presented to the shareholders as single resolutions.
-The Company also invites its external auditor to attend the Annual General Meeting and to be available to answer shareholder's questions about the conduct of the audit and the preparation and content of the auditor's report.
+The Company also invites its external auditor to attend the Annual General Meeting (AGM) and to be available to answer shareholders' questions about the conduct of the audit and the preparation and content of the auditor's report.
+For the 2020 AGM, having regard to travel restrictions and social distancing protocols brought about the COVID-19 pandemic, the Directors have determined that a virtual AGM meeting will be held so as to provide more opportunity for shareholder engagement and participation.

-The Company conducts conference calls following the release of its Quarterly.
-Half Year and Full Year results.
+The Company conducts conference calls following the release of its Quarterly, Half Year and Full Year results.
 Conference calls may also be conducted following the release of material, price sensitive information, such as a major acquisition or discovery.
 The details of the conference call are lodged with the ASX and published on its website.
 The conference calls are hosted by the Executive Chairman and members of the Senior Executive team and are open for analysts and the media to attend via telephone.
-Sufficient time is allowed for guestions and answers.
+Sufficient time is allowed for questions and answers.
 Shareholders are able to listen to a live audio stream of the conference call which is subsequently uploaded to the Company's website at the conclusion of each conference call and can be accessed at any time.
-The contact details of the Investor Relations General Manager are also provided in each announcement which gives shareholders an additional opportunity to communicate directly with the Company.
+The contact details of the General Manager Investor Relations is also provided in each announcement which gives shareholders an additional opportunity to communicate directly with the Company.

 From time to time, briefings are arranged to give analysts and others who advise shareholders an understanding of the Company's activities.
-In conducting briefings, the Company takes care to ensure that any price sensitive information is made available to all shareholders (institutional and private) and released to the market at the same time.

-These announcements are lodged with the ASX and posted on the Company's website.
+Under the COVID-19 travel restrictions and social distancing protocols, the meetings conducted since March 2020 have all been virtual.
+In conducting briefings, the Company takes care to ensure that any price sensitive information released is made available to all shareholders (institutional and private) and the market at the same time.
+These announcements are lodged with the ASX and then posted on the Company's website.